 Sporting a larger (longer) screen, those fancy new ear buds and a bevy of tweaks that previous iPhone users have been clamoring for, while it remains to be seen if the iPhone is the best smart phone ever, it's (for obvious reasons) the best iPhone around.

 Of course there are plenty of other handsets on the market that do as much and sometimes even more than the iPhone 5.
-TechRadar is still in love with the Samsung Galaxy S3 which is available on every major U.S. carrier, the HTC One X is still a solid Android handset and the forthcoming Nokia Lumia 920 is definitely no slouch.
+TechRadar is still in love with the Samsung Galaxy S3 which is available on every major U.S. carrier, the

 The fact remains though that if you're a current iPhone user you'll no doubt be ecstatic with the iPhone 5.
 With its larger screen, new design and faster processor you'll be hard pressed to find a reason not to upgrade.
 Also, if you're a current iPhone user you'll probably just upgrade and stay with your current service provider.
 But what if you're not an iPhone user and you're ready to take the plunge?